 The dates referred to in this post will be different if you have a newer version of the app.
 However, the app just cycles through the same questions, so everything in this post will still be relevant to you.
 You just won't be able to track down questions according to their date.

-I’ve been taking a closer look at the math questions of the day available on The College Board SAT app recently.
-It’s quite helpful and serves as great practice.
+I've been taking a closer look at the writing questions of the day available on The College Board SAT app recently.
+It's quite helpful and serves as great practice.
 I highly recommend it.

 As you can see, the app tells you the percentage of responses that were correct for each question.
 It also tells you the official difficulty level.

-After going through all the writing questions in the archive (up until March), I noticed something peculiar.
-Some of the questions that were designated as hard had correct response rates that were actually quite high.
+After going through all the writing questions in the archive, I noticed something peculiar.
+Some of the questions that were designated as hard (difficulty level 3) had correct response rates that were actually quite high.

 For example, the January 12th, 2016 question (supposedly difficult) had a correct response rate of 91%, which is way higher than the average for all questions.

-On the other hand, quite a few easy and medium questions had correct response rates as low as 55%.
+On the other hand, quite a few easy and medium questions had correct response rates in the 50%'s.